webtorrent/webtorrent-desktop/README.md

   https://github.com/blog/817-behold-image-view-modes

 For MacOS, you'll need a Retina screen for the integration tests to pass.
-Your screen should have the same resolution as a 2016 12" Macbook.
+Your screen should have the same resolution as a 2018 MacBook Pro 13".

 For Windows, you'll need Windows 10 with a 1366x768 screen.